Dominique Hampton

 Dominique Hampton (born July 25, 2000) is an American professional football linebacker.
 He played college football as a safety for the Washington Huskies and was selected by the Washington Commanders in the fifth round of the 2024 NFL draft.
+He has also been a member of the Chicago Bears.

 Early life

-Hampton was born on July 25, 2000, in Atlanta, Georgia, later moving to Glendale, Arizona, as an young child.
+Hampton was born on July 25, 2000, in Atlanta, Georgia, later moving as an young child to Glendale, Arizona.
 He attended Centennial High School in Peoria, Arizona.
 In week one of Hampton's senior season, he intercepted two passes, both which he returned for touchdowns as he helped his school win 49–0.
 Coming out of high school, Hampton was rated as a three-star recruit where he decided to commit to play college football for the Washington Huskies.

 College career

 In Hampton's first three seasons in 2018, 2019, and 2020 he played in 19 games where he made nine tackles and had a pass deflection.
 In week ten of the 2021 season, Hampton made his first career start versus Stanford.
 In the 2021 season, Hampton played in eleven games with starts as he notched 30 tackles, two pass deflections, and a forced fumble.
 During the 2022 season, Hampton played in 12 games with 11 starts, where he notched 42 tackles with four pass deflections.
 In week four of the 2023 season, Hampton recorded his first career interception in a win over California.
 During the 2023 season, Hampton totaled 109 tackles, seven pass deflections, and two interceptions.
 He appeared in 57 games with the Huskies, a school record.